Chucky Bartolo

 Chucky Bartolo (born Andrew Bartolo; 5 July 1993) is a Maltese stand-up comedian and drag queen.
-His career breakthrough came as a writer and journalist for Lovin Malta after years of garnering a small following on YouTube as a vlogger.
+Currently based in Glasgow, his career breakthrough came as a writer and journalist for Lovin Malta after years of garnering a small following on YouTube as a vlogger.
 Bartolo is openly gay and uses his platform to speak out against hate speech and fight for reclamation of derogatory slurs.

-Since November 2018 he has written and starred in three stand-up specials, and was the closing speaker of TEDx University of Malta's 2019 edition, 'Quirks'.
-In 2018 Bartolo also starred as the Dame in Malta's National Theatre (Teatru Malta)'s first pantomime and returned to the role in 2019 and 2020.
+Since November 2018, he has written and starred in four stand-up specials, and was the closing speaker of TEDx University of Malta's 2019 edition, 'Quirks'.
+In 2018, Bartolo also starred as the Dame in Malta's National Theatre (Teatru Malta)'s first pantomime and returned to the role in 2019 and 2020.
 To comply with COVID-19 safety regulations, the pantomime was moved to air on select national radio stations and is the only one taking place on the island in 2020.

+In 2020, Bartolo also collaborated with the Government of Malta's Children's Festival, Żigużajg, to put on a digital show encouraging children to write creative stories and bring a modern twist to old fairytales.
+The digital programme was then brought to Malta as a live theatre production of the same name, "Fab Fantasy Fables with Chucky", in 2022.

+Bartolo is the narrator and voice-over artist of the first-ever season of reality TV drama Love Island Malta which aired in 2023.

+In September 2023, Bartolo hosted and performed at EuroPride 2023's official drag show, The Drag Spectacular, in Valletta.